OpenNMT/OpenNMT-tf/README.md

 * sequence tagging
 * sequence classification

+*The project is still in beta and does not come with stability guarantees.*

 ## Key features

-OpenNMT-tf focuses on modularity and extensibility using standard TensorFlow modules and practices to support advanced modeling capability:
+OpenNMT-tf focuses on modularity to support advanced modeling and training capabilities:

 * **arbitrarily complex encoder architectures**<br/>e.g. mixing RNNs, CNNs, self-attention, etc. in parallel or in sequence.
 * **hybrid encoder-decoder models**<br/>e.g. self-attention encoder and RNN decoder or vice versa.
 * **multi-source training**<br/>e.g. source text and Moses translation as inputs for machine translation.
 * **multiple input format**<br/>text with support of mixed word/character embeddings or real vectors serialized in *TFRecord* files.
 * **on-the-fly tokenization**<br/>apply advanced tokenization dynamically during the training and detokenize the predictions during inference or evaluation.
+* **automatic evaluation**<br/>support for saving evaluation predictions and running external evaluators (e.g. BLEU).

 and all of the above can be used simultaneously to train novel and complex architectures.
 See the [predefined models](config/models) to discover how they are defined.